-and feed conversion were reduced 18%, 13%, and 6%, respectively, compared to chicks fed the lightest-colored DDGS.
-Results from this study suggest that DDGS that is dark in color and/or has a burnt smell should not be used in swine or poultry diets.
-Recent unpublished data from Noll and co-workers at the University of Minnesota also suggests that the golden color of DDGS is well correlated with true amino acid digestibility values in DDGS for poultry.
+In the study by Cromwell et al. (1993), lysine concentration tended to be highest in light-colored DDGS and lowest in the darkest-colored DDGS sources.
+When the four darkest, burnt smelling sources were fed to chicks, growth rate, feed intake, and feed conversion were reduced 18 %, 13%, and 6 %, respectively, compared to chicks fed the lightest-colored DDGS.
+Results from this study suggest that DDGS that is dark in colored and/or has a burnt smell should not be used in swine or poultry diets.
+Recent unpublished data from Noll and co-workers at the University of Minnesota also suggests that color is well correlated with true amino acid digestibility values in DDGS for poultry.

 Like energy and amino acid levels, phosphorus levels can also vary in DDGS.
-The average total phosphorus level of new generation DDGS is 0.78%, but can range from as low as 0.62% to as high as 0.87%.
+The average total phosphorus level of "new generation" DDGS is 0.78%, but can range from as low as 0.62% to as high as 0.87%.
 Although some of the variability in phosphorus content appears to be due to the phosphorus content of corn used to produce DDGS, the amount of solubles (phosphorus rich) added to the grains fraction before drying also contributes to the variability in P content of DDGS.
 Availability of phosphorus in DDGS, based upon University of Minnesota research is 90%, while the NRC (1998) lists the percentage of phosphorus availability at 77%.
 Because of the economic significance of phosphorus in swine diets, and its impact on manure management plans, diets should be formulated on an available phosphorus basis to take advantage of the available phosphorus provided by DDGS to reduce the need for supplemental dietary phosphorus and reduce phosphorus excretion in manure.

-Using DDGS and phytase can eliminate the need for supplemental phosphorus in swine diets
+Using DDGS and phytase can eliminate the need for supplemental phosphorus in swine diets?

 With the eventual adoption of a phosphorus standard for livestock manure management plans, and the reduced need for supplemental inorganic phosphorus in DDGS supplemented swine diets, DDGS can reduce phosphorus excretion in manure as well as reduce diet cost due to less need for supplemental phosphorus in the diet.
 As shown in Table 8, adding 225 FTU of phytase/lb of complete feed and 376 lbs of DDGS (18.8%) to a swine grower diet (containing 0.85% total lysine), no supplemental dicalcium phosphate is needed when the diet is formulated on an available phosphorus basis.
 However, diet cost would be slightly increased by an additional \$0.11/ton compared to feeding a typical corn-soybean meal diet containing 3 lbs of synthetic lysine and no phytase.
-Using new generation DDGS and phytase is an economical and practical way to significantly reduce the phosphorus level in swine manure.
+Using "new generation" DDGS and phytase is an economical and practical way to significantly reduce the phosphorus level in swine manure.